 Many medical research charities are in a unique position in having an expert knowledge of, and trusted access to, patients and carers, enabling them to represent their unmet needs and lived experience.
 That connection means charities can take a leading role in developing new data-driven technologies, such as AI, by ensuring patient participation as they are developed.
 Charities also hold valuable data about patients, for example in registries, which has great potential to underpin these new technologies and ensure they are put to best use.

-The size and scale of the NHS is particularly important for research into rare diseases, where multi-centre studies are the only way to access the numbers of patients needed for robust research.
+The size and scale of the NHS is particularly important for research into rare and less common diseases, where multi-centre studies are the only way to access the numbers of patients needed for robust research.
 Pan-EU or multi-nation approaches to clinical trials are also crucial for these patients.